Defensive Rebalancing for Automated Market Makers: Related Work

 \section{Related Work}

-The notion of a CFMM is due to Angeris \etal~\cite{AngerisC2020}, who define the notion of a CFMM, analyze how CFMMs can serve as decentralized price oracles, and define the optimal arbitrage problem (how best to exploit an arbitrage-prone configuration).
+The notion of a CFMM is due to Angeris \etal~\cite{AngerisC2020}, who define the notion of a CFMM, analyze how CFMMs can serve as decentralized price oracles, and formulate the \emph{optimal arbitrage problem}, namely, how to exploit an arbitrage-prone configuration most profitably.
 Angeris \etal~\cite{AngerisCEB2022} consider how to use convex optimization to detect arbitrage-prone configurations, and how best to exploit them, a problem they call \emph{optimal routing}.
-Our use of optimization complements theirs, since we seek optimization rebalancings that protect against arbitrage.
+Our use of optimization complements theirs: rather than exploiting arbitrage opportunities, we compute optimal rebalancings that eliminate them.
 Angeris \etal~\cite{AngerisEC2020} investigate what happens when a CFMM displaces an external market as a price setter.

 Milionis \etal~\cite{MilionisMRZ2022} propose \emph{loss-versus-rebalancing} (LVR) as an improvement over divergence loss as a way of measuring LP costs in configurations with a central reference market.
-LVR tracks the difference between the value of a hypothetical investment strategy that responds optimally to market price changes, to the value of an LP's actual investment in a CFMM, which responds only through arbitrage.
+LVR measures the difference between the value of a hypothetical investment strategy that responds optimally to market price changes and the value of an LP's actual investment in a CFMM, which responds only through arbitrage.
 Defensive rebalancing promises to reduce LVR by allowing LPs to adjust their pool sizes dynamically in response to price changes at other markets.

 Danos \etal~\cite{DanosKP2021} formulate various arbitrage problems in a network of AMMs as optimization programs.
 Angeris \etal~\cite{AngerisAECB2021} describe how a variety of problems associated with CFMMs can be formulated as optimization problems.
 Wang \etal~\cite{WangCWZDW21} perform an empirical investigation of arbitrage transactions in Uniswap V2, reporting on the frequency of arbitrage opportunities, how often they are exploited, and their profitability.
 Bartoletti \etal~\cite{BartolettiCL2021} describe arbitrage between AMM pairs as a two-party game.
 Dimitri~\cite{Dimitri2024} analyzes how arbitrage can affect CFMM parameters such as pool sizes, prices, and liquidity.
-Milionis \etal~\cite{MilionisMR23a} study how block time affects arbitrage profits .
+Milionis \etal~\cite{MilionisMR23a} study how block time affects arbitrage profits.

-As a way to avoid arbitrage altogether, Krishnamachari \etal~\cite{KrishnamachariFG2021} describe \emph{dynamic curves} which allow AMMs to adjust their trading curves to match oracle-reported prices.
+As a way to avoid arbitrage altogether, Krishnamachari \etal~\cite{KrishnamachariFG2021} describe \emph{dynamic curves}, which allow AMMs to adjust their trading curves to match oracle-reported prices.